The Pretty Reckless: 2018–2024: Death by Rock and Roll and Other Worlds

 The band's longtime-producer, Kato Khandwala, was involved in a motorcycle accident in April 2018 and died later due to injuries from the crash.
 Speaking about Khandwala's death, Taylor Momsen stated:

 "That was the nail in the coffin for me.
 I threw my hands up in the air and kind of went 'Yeah, I give up.'
 I went down a very dark rabbit hole of depression and substance abuse and everything that comes with that."

 In November 2019, Momsen revealed on Instagram that the band was working on their fourth studio album with Matt Cameron of Pearl Jam and Soundgarden.
 In February 2020, Momsen confirmed the album's completion and revealed its title, Death by Rock and Roll.
 The lead single, which is the title track of the album, was released on May 15, 2020.
 The band's tour was set to begin in September 2020, having been delayed from May 2020 due to the COVID-19 pandemic.
 In May 2020, the band signed with Fearless Records.

-The Pretty Reckless became the first female-fronted band to have five number one singles when "Death by Rock and Roll" rose to the top of the Mainstream Rock Chart.
+The Pretty Reckless became the first female-fronted band to have five singles reach the top of the Mainstream Rock chart when "Death by Rock and Roll" rose to its top spot.
 The Halloween-themed "Broomsticks" was released in late October, and "25" was released on November 13.
 On January 8, 2021, the band released "And So It Went" featuring Tom Morello as the next single for Death by Rock and Roll.
 Momsen stated that the song comments on the world's current "civil unrest": "The world has been in such a state of civil unrest.
 'And So It Went' basically comes from that vision.
 As a songwriter, I feel like I'm not here to preach.
 I use music to observe and communicate what I see around me."
 The album was released on February 12, 2021.